 Texas Learners Permit

-First time drivers under the age of 25 in the State of Texas are required to obtain a Texas learners permit as part of their driver education training.
+First time drivers under the age of 25 in the State of Texas are required to obtain a Texas learners permit as part of their Texas drivers ed online training.
 The process is similar, whether a teen or an adult.

 A Texas learners permit allows new drivers to legally practice driving with a licensed adult in the passenger seat.
 For teens, this licensed adult will be either an instructor from an approved driving school, or the designated parent in the Parent Taught Driver Education course.
 For adults, the passenger must be at least 21 years of age and have a current Texas drivers license.